Investment Management: Compare the Benefits of Private Independents to Large Public Firms

 For high net worth investors, seeking investment management services from a wealth management firm like Pillar is the most recommended path.

 Advantages of Private, Independent Investment Management Firms

 The best investment management firms to consider – especially for high net worth investors – will be private, independent fiduciaries, not the large portfolio management firms and investment companies.
 Here are a few reasons why:

 1.No Conflicts of Interest

 Large publicly traded investment management firms have more layers of administration to fund as well as their own shareholders, so they will charge higher fees, or they will find other ways to charge you.

 One way or another, their asset managers are getting their money, even if their marketing promises zero or super-low fees to their clients.

 They have other interests to serve – their own.

 But a private independent investment management company that also operates as a fiduciary will have no undisclosed conflicts of interest.
 They will be honest about the pros and cons of their investing decisions and always give you the final say.

 Most of the big investment management firms hire younger employees to run their financial planning services.
 The large firms are where new finance career specialists go to learn the trade before starting their own independent firms.

 But don’t assume every independent investment management firm will have greater expertise.

 The best investment managers know how to study a client’s personal financial situation and desired lifestyle outcomes, create a financial plan based on those goals, and then select the best equities, mutual funds, securities, bonds, and other investment options to achieve them.

 Pillar Wealth Management’s investment and asset management process is unlike anything you will find at other firms.
 If you have between $5 million and $500 million, you will be very interested to see how we create our 100% customized plans and manage our clients’ investments.

-For a good introduction to our investment strategies, get our free eBook, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.
+For a good introduction to our investment strategies, get our free guide, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.

 Or, keep reading.
 We’ll give more details near the end.